 The notion of home-advantage is a widely studied concept in sports related academic literature.
 Crowd support is considered to be one of the major drivers of team performance and home advantage in sports.
 However, the effect of crowd support on home advantage and team performance is difficult to directly assess.
 We used the extraordinary situation in which all matches across major European football leagues were played behind closed doors following the covid-19 pandemic to directly assess the impact of crowd support on team performance.

-We enriched the analysis by looking into the effect of several moderating variables namely, the average age of players, the number of foreign players in the squad, the absolute crowd size and the occupacny rate.
+We enriched the analysis by looking into the effect of several moderating variables namely, the average age of players, the number of foreign players in the squad, the absolute crowd size and the occupacny occupancy rate.
 Furthermore, we assessed to what extent the influence of crowd support on team performance is mediated by a referee bias in favour of home teams.
 We used a structural equation model to perform a moderated mediation analysis to assess the influence of crowd support on team performance.
 We incorporated referee bias as a latent construct comprising of differences in fouls and yellow cards for home and away teams.
 In goal difference and points difference we used 2 different measure of team performance as dependent variables.

 We found that crowd support significantly affects team performance for both home and away teams.
 Part of this effect is mediated by a referee bias for the home team.
 Furthermore, we found evidence that rather than absolute crowd size, the occupancy rate plays a major role in the size of the effect of crowd support on team performance.
-For high levels of crowd occupancy the difference in points and goals was .514 and .737 whereas for low levels of occupancy the gpa only decreased by .197 for goals and .339 for points.
+For high levels of crowd occupancy the difference in points and goals was .514 and .737 whereas for low levels of occupancy the gpa gap only decreased by .197 for goals and .339 for points.
 We found no evidence for a significant influence of team age and team composition on the relationship between crowd support and team performance.

-Based on these findings marketing managers know that the importance of a filled stadium lies beyond the extra revenue associated with more fans.
-Higher occupancy levels can mean the difference between qualifying for football or not or the difference between staying up in the highest division and relegation, with immense financial consequences.
-Additionally, this implies that decisions such as moving to a new stadium should only be taken when you are really sure to be able to fill the stadium as much as the current stadium.
+Based on these findings, marketing managers know that the importance of a filled stadium lies beyond the extra revenue associated with more fans.
+Higher occupancy levels can mean the difference between qualifying for European football or not, or the difference between staying up in the highest division and relegation, both with immense financial consequences.
+Additionally, this implies that decisions such as moving to a new stadium should only be taken when you are really sure to be able to fill the stadium as much as the current stadium. .

 Preface